jameskoster/woocommerce-cart-tab/readme.txt

 == Screenshots ==

-1. The cart tab
+1. The cart tab.
-2. The cart tab on hover
+2. The cart tab on hover.
-3. The cart tab with dark skin enabled
+3. The cart tab with dark skin enabled.

 == Changelog ==

+= 0.1.1 - xx/xx/2013 =
+* UI tweak to be inline with 2.0s slightly updated settings API

 = 0.1 =
 Initial release.